Non Toxic Laundry Detergent

 TRAVEL FRIENDLY!!!!!
 Even internationally!
 Fantastic.

-I always fill a few bags and throw them in my suit case.
+I always fill a few bags and throw them in my suitcase.

 This is my laundry basket.
 It has my